ericPantarotto/react_ultimateCourse/_notes/notes.md

 **<span style='color: #495fcb'> Note:** You can also create dedicated *not-found* pages for each url endpoint of your app, bu adding the file in the corresponding folder.

+### Different Types of SSR: Static vs. Dynamic Rendering

+#### Content Delivery network

+most hosting providers like *Vercel or Netlify or render.com* will automatically host all your website's static assets on a **global CDN**

+#### Serverless computing

+- *Next.js* app is not simply one huge *Node.js* app that's running on a server, but instead a collection of serverless functions with the servers automatically managed by Vercel (for example)
+- For example, if one of our routes gets a huge sudden boost in traffic, Vercel will automatically provide more resources for that serverless function in order to handle all that additional load.

+**<span style='color: #495fcb'> Note:** if we only have static routes, then none of this applies.
+Because in that case, all of these static routes will simply be built on build time and will then be hosted on a *CDN*.
 <!---
 [comment]: it works with text, you can rename it how you want